-Body Pain and Axial Spondyloarthritis
+Body Pain (Enthesitis)

 Figure 1.
 A joint without inflammation versus an inflamed joint with enthesitis